 M - Measurable:

 It should be possible to monitor NDP objectives in a quantifiable way, by the use of indicators.
 Indicators should be measurable with limited resource implications.
-A - Attainable/achievable:

 NDP objectives should be achievable and deliverable, related to the scale of growth proposed